 - Doak, J., & Katsikitis, M. (2018).
 Terrorism catastrophization: An investigation of predicting and moderating factors.
 Journal of Theoretical Social Psychology, 2(1), 1-12. https://doi.org/10.1002/jts5.13

 - Doak, J., Katsikitis, M., Webster, H., & Wood, A. (2019).
 A fetal alcohol spectrum disorder diagnostic service and beyond: Outcomes for families.
 Research in Developmental Disabilities, 93, 103428. https://doi.org/10.1016/j.ridd.2019.103428

 - Webster, H., Doak, J., & Katzikitis, M. (2020).
 Community-based Child Development Service Fetal Alcohol Spectrum Disorder (FASD) Assessment: A Retrospective Clinic Audit.
 Journal of Paediatrics and Child Health. doi:10.1111/jpc.14744

 Grassroots Psychology is supported administratively by Delia.
-Delia has is a highly experienced professional who has a wealth of knowledge, paired with her kind nature and welcoming attitude.
-Delia understands and respects clients' needs for privacy and compassion, and is happy to assist with all enquiries from navigating the intake process, to booking and rescheduling appointments.
+Delia has is a highly experienced administration professional who has a wealth of knowledge, paired with her kind nature and welcoming attitude.
+Delia understands and respects clients' needs for privacy and compassion, and is happy to assist with all enquiries from navigating the intake process, assisting with referral requests, billing, to booking and rescheduling appointments.